endocrimes/Persist/README.md

 Persist is a simple, reusable Core Data stack written in Swift.
-It also provides some lightweight helpers for common actions such as creating entities, and querying.
+It also provides some lightweight helpers for common actions such as creating entities and querying.

 It supports iOS 8+, watchOS 2.0, and Mac OS 10.9+.

 ## Architecture

-Persist uses a simple parent/child Core Data stack, with a private writer context attached directly to the NSPersistentStoreCoordinator, with a main queue context that is exposed to the user as it's child.
+Persist uses a simple parent/child Core Data stack, with a private writer context attached directly to the NSPersistentStoreCoordinator, with a main queue context that is exposed to the user as its child.

 ```
    ┌─────────────────────────────────────────────────────────────────────────┐